snschroeder/express-boilerplate-v2/README.md

 ## Design decisions made with this boilerplate

+Password expectations: 8 to 50 characters, must contain at least one lowercase, uppercase, and number character.
+Must not begin or end with whitespace.

+Username expectations: 3 to 32 characters, must not begin or end with whitespace.
+Does not allow duplicate usernames in the database.

 This boilerplate includes dependencies specifically for deploying, managing, and interfacing with a PostgreSQL database.
 If you want to use a different RDBMS, you should run `npm uninstall pg`.